 Healthcare charges can seem quite complex.
 Understanding the differences between the costs you see and the costs you actually pay can be challenging.
 We, and CMS, want patients to have information to help understand the costs of care so they can plan accordingly.

-We try to provide information as helpfully as possible while recognizing the master can’t take into account your personal specifics.
+We try to provide information as helpfully as possible while recognizing the charge description master can’t take into account your personal specifics.
 We try to provide an average charge for the given item, service or procedure, or the cost that applies to most patients in the same scenario.